zensharp/git-tools/README.md

 $ git feature prune
 ```

-> The feature branches will be created with the name `x-feature` where `x` is the name provided in `git feature start`.
+> The feature branches will be created with the name `feature/x` where `x` is the name provided in `git feature start`.

 ## Git Sweep (Experimental)
 * Synchronizes the local repository with the remote.